 You might be thinking…."Oh boy, another curly hair product line…I have tried them all, what's this now?"

-Now let's face it, we only know what we know, and as science evolves, new discoveries are made.
-As new information becomes available, we'll adapt.
+Now let's face it, we only know what we know, and as science evolves, new discoveries are made, and we must adapt.
 Yes, we also read the "reports" of new studies that come out every now and then, contradicting prior ones, and creating so much confusion!

-The good news is our team is proudly geeky and happy to read studies for fun.
-So you can sit back and know that we've done the digging on your behalf.
-That being said, we’re always looking for new information, so if you're interested in this subject feel free to send us information.
-Just know not to trust everything you read online!
+The good news is our team is proudly geeky and happy to read studies for fun, so you can sit back and know that we've done the digging on your behalf.
+That being said, we’re always looking for new information, so if you're into this stuff, feel free to reach out!
+Just know not to trust everything you read online.
 We prefer to scour scientific research-based content to support any claim.

-So please sign up for our Miss Iraba email updates, and get in touch.
-Give us feedback, or just to say hello!
+If any of this resonates, please subscribe to our Miss Iraba email updates, and get in touch.
+Give us feedback, or just say hello!
 Also, head over to the blog for lots more.

 I am so happy you're here!
 Years ago, as a child, natural hair was an enigma for me.
 At first, I was curious.
 I wanted to see what would happen if it grew long.
 At the time, long natural hair wasn't acceptable in "the culture" around me.
 The only options were buzz cuts, flat top(yep!), braided, or relaxed.

 Today, buzz cuts are out of style for young girls, and relaxers are no longer the holy grail of black hair.
 Many of us rotate between protective styles, which comes with its own set of issues.
 Sadly, hair remains a silent struggle that dangerously skirts self-esteem territory.
 Fortunately, the terms "Good Hair" and "Bad Hair" are also slowly falling out of style.
 What they represent though, is still real, and you know it.